rhiaro/aseedoncesown/index.md

 Breatsch T'Lin hadn't been talking much, these past few days.
 Mostly Effingis assumed it was because Breatsch Aurauga was around, who rarely let anyone else get a word in edgeways.
 But they had been alone all morning, and still she said nothing.

 "I'm sorry," Cryptum Effingis said.
 "Breatsch T'Lin.
 For driving you away.
 I know it's my fault you left.
-I'm sorry."
+I'm sorry.
+And now, you're back.
+But you should be with Breatsch Dneel.
+Please don't stay here on my account."

 Breatsch T'Lin burst into tears.

 Effingis reached out to take her hand.
 He didn't know what else to do.

-"I'm sorry," she spluttered eventually.
-"I lied.
-I didn't know how...
-I didn't believe..."

-"Breatsch Dneel?"
-Effingis's eyes were wide, his heart pounding.

-Breatsch T'Lin nodded, pressing her palms into her eyes, trying hard to take deep, calming breaths, not doing very well at it.
-Her chest shuddered, out of her control.

-"She might be... there's still a chance..."

-Effingis picked up his palm screen, found the list of names of the Departed.
-Breatsch Dneel Vansage a-Yei was not on it.

-"Still missing," T'Lin managed to choke out.
-"I don't know when they'll list her.
-I can't go back.
-Until I know."

-"The explosion?"

-"She was out in the islands.
-Coming back, I guess, or something.
-There was a tidal wave.
-Two groups never returned.
-They thought, maybe, they hadn't checked back in in the chaos.
-But now.
-There's still no sign of them.
-There would be something by now.
-If they had come back.
-We'd know."

-"The Nemtans?"

-"They're looking.
-Of course they're looking.
-Those islands, they're chaos, we haven't mapped them.
-There are reefs and shallows and tiny tiny islands just rocks, we don't know it all, and there are caves, all kinds of places.
-We've done flyovers, but they can't really spare the shuttles.
-The Nemtans are looking but I think, I guess, I don't know.
-They must have their own losses.
-The tidal wave...
-They had communities in those islands.
-They're helping us, but we're not helping them.
-How can we?"

-They sat in silence for a while.
+Breatsch T'Lin sobbed for a few minutes, muffling the sound with her hands, trying and failing to hold each and every one back.
+Gradually, they subsided.

-Then Breatsch T'Lin said: "It's not your fault we left.
+"It's not your fault we left.
 Well mostly not."

 "What?"

-"So please don't blame yourself, for Dneel I mean.
+"So please don't blame yourself.
 For us being at Outpost Two."

 "Then why?"